sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 ---
-title: "Some Advise For Clean Code To Become A Great Developer"
+title: "Some Advise To Become A Great Developer"
 date: 2021-06-06T10:35:43+02:00
 draft: true
+# image: 'images/great-developer.png'
 ---

 I am a software developer for almost 8 years now.
 There is a lot that has changed during those years.
 I learned a lot.
 Both on the technological side but also as a human being.

 Last night I was thinking what a good software developer should have besides knowing his tech stack.

-This article is mostly targeted to new developers who just started their coding journey but these things also happen to more experienced developers.
+This article is mostly targeted to newer developers who just started their coding journey but these things also happen to more experienced developers.
 It's a good reminder to use good coding practices.

 Initially I wanted to make it more generic but it got pretty code heavy.
 I still think the title fits though.